YulongBonjour/BrainCLIP/README.md

 # News
   * 2023-09-16 GOD annotations are released.

+The code for fMRI embedding guided diffusion is provided.
+You can change the CLIP visual encoder and using your fMRI embeddings to generate images.

 Download Pretrained Diffusion Model from OpenAI by clicking [here](https://openaipublic.blob.core.windows.net/diffusion/jul-2021/256x256_diffusion_uncond.pt)

 # Data License